benporter/bash-examples/README.md

     top

+find all processes for a program, e.g. all instances of google chrome

+    pgrep chrome

 stop a process - assuming it's PID is 1234

     kill -9 1234

+kill all instances of a program

+    pkill chrome

 <a href="http://hisham.hm/htop/index.php?page=comparison">an enhanced version of top</a>, but you can click to sort by columns and kill a process without leaving htop.  it requires separate installation though.